MATTR Pi mDocs Holder SDKs Overview

 - Swift 5.10.

-- The SDK functionality is only available for devices from iOS 15 onwards.
+- iOS support: The SDK functionality is only available for devices from iOS 15 onwards.

-- Xcode: The SDK was built with the latest stable Xcode available in GitHub Actions (setup-xcode action with latest-stable label), and the current version is Xcode Xcode 16.3.0 (16E140).
+- Xcode: The SDK requires Xcode 26.0.0 (17A324) or later.
+Our CI builds use the latest stable Xcode available in GitHub Actions (setup-xcode action with the

 Standard libraries